rattling/class-bead-game/README.md

 ```

 # Roadmap For Developers
-We will mostly create functionalitry from scratch for learning and transparency.
-We may use external packages later e.g. for web stuff.
+We will sometimes code from scratch rather than use an external package for both transparency and learning.
+Mileage will vary.
+I don't fancy recreating Matplotlib!

 ## Epoch 1: The Casino
 Lets build the casino as a simple web application with start on agents, simulation and analytics.